 Chris is unique as a minister because he is a firm believer that 2 Timothy 3:16-17 is as true today as it was the day that Paul wrote it.
 “All Scripture,” Chris maintains, is not only God-breathed, but it is “profitable” for all believers today for “teaching, reproof, correction, and training in righteousness.”
 Chris continues, “This epistle was the last one written by Paul – after Romans and Galatians – and so we should base our theology and teachings on all of Scripture, not just parts.”
 “A cover-to-cover teacher” is how Chris describes what he teaches people from the Bible.
 “If it’s in the Bible,” Chris explains, “then it is my responsibility to teach it.”

 KAREN K. VERSCHAGE

-Karen assists her husband, Chris, in the pastoring of Cocopah Assembly of God, and she is the Vice-President and co-founder of Following Messiah, the founder and author of the blog Karen’s Shofar, a life-long student of the Scriptures, as well as a wife, a mother of four, and a grandmother of five.
+Karen is the Vice-President and co-founder of Following Messiah, and she is the founder and author of the blog Karen’s Shofar, a life-long student of the Scriptures, as well as a wife, a mother of four, and a grandmother of five.